 HKU-USF Distinguished Professor Webinar Series

-Under the leadership of Vice-President (Academic Development) Professor Peng Gong, The University of Hong Kong launches the Distinguished Professor Webinar Series organized by the Urban System Forum (HKU-USF).
-The HKU-USF Distinguished Professor Webinar Series features presentations to be delivered by outstanding urban scientists and theorists around the globe.
+Under the leadership of Vice-President (Academic Development) Professor Peng Gong, The University of Hong Kong will launch the Distinguished Professor Webinar Series organized by the Urban System Forum (HKU-USF).
+The HKU-USF Distinguished Professor Webinar Series will feature presentations to be delivered by outstanding urban scientists and theorists around the globe.
 It aims to inspire cross-disciplinary research and nurture future leaders in urban systems research at different scales and from various perspectives.
-Please note that the forth event of HKU-USF Distinguished Professor Webinar Series will be held via Zoom on 27 April, 2022 (Wednesday), 09:00 a.m HKT.
+Please note that the first event of HKU-USF Distinguished Professor Webinar Series will be held via Zoom on 27 January, 2022 (Thursday), 16:00 p.m HKT.